 - Enter the root UNIX password that we have set up during the first-time login into SSH

-- Hit on the OK command button to add the new site host into the list
+- Hit on the OK command button to add the new site host to the list

-- The new site host is added into FileZilla software
+- The new site host is added to the FileZilla software

-- Allow the host server key to saving in the computer by selecting the checkbox “Always trust this host, add this key to the cache” and hit on OK command button – for the first time login only
+- Allow the host server key to save in the computer by selecting the checkbox “Always trust this host, add this key to the cache” and hitting the OK command button – for the first time, login only.

 Login SSH and STFP Client Video Demo

-Watch the video demo of how to login SSH using macOS terminal, and later part step by step procedure to login into STFP FileZilla client to remotely access the server files and directories.
+Watch the video demo of how to log in SSH using the macOS Terminal and the later part step-by-step procedure to login into the STFP FileZilla client to remotely access the server files and directories.

 What’s next in the #CloudServer Series?

-After learning how to login SSH and use SFTP in this article, next we will learn how to install the LEMP stack on Ubuntu Cloud Server and also make the best possible configuration.
+After learning how to log in to SSH and use SFTP in this article, we will learn how to install the LEMP stack on Ubuntu Cloud Server and make the best possible configuration.

 In the future, we will be using the same UNIX username and password to manage our Ubuntu Cloud Server remotely.